carbon-language/carbon-lang/llvm/docs/LangRef.rst

 '``llvm.loop.unroll.runtime.disable``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This metadata either disables runtime loop unrolling.
+This metadata disables runtime loop unrolling.
 The metadata has a single operand which is the string ``llvm.loop.unroll.runtime.disable``.
 For example:

 .. code-block:: llvm